primer/react/src/drafts/SelectPanel2/work-log.md

 1. where should the callback for `submit` be? the button lives in the footer but would feel strange not close to cancel and clear selection
 1. where should the callback for `clear selection` be? the button lives in the header but would feel strange not close to cancel and submit
 1. where do you say `selectionVariant="single"` on the ActionList or on SelectPanel? what all does it change? should we not use ActionMenu for that anymore?
-1. Is SelectPanel.Footer optional or no
+1. when you do not add a `<SelectPanel.Footer>`, should we add it for you? 😈 = it's present by default, you can only choose to modify the secondary action
+1. Can we automate empty message?
+We do need some information from the context, so maybe not entirely.
+Can we add a default that can be customised.

 ### Implementation notes

-1. Improve divider logic in stories (we don't need 2 branches, instead a ConditionalDivider component or a showDividerAtIndex variable)
+1. [Next for Sid] Improve divider logic in stories (we don't need 2 branches, instead a ConditionalDivider component or a showDividerAtIndex variable)
+1. Is there a way to absorb divider logic, right now it's the application's responsibility
 1. Add controlled state for `open` (use cases: 1. fetch data when opened, 2. nested menus, 3. keep panel open till it's saved: https://github.com/github/primer/issues/2403)
 1. We probably (need to check) should not even render Overlay contents until it's opened
-1. Implement empty states like "no results" https://github.com/github/primer/issues/2362
+1. Add SelectPanel.EmptyMessage to all stories
 1. SelectPanel.Overlay
-1. Is there a way to absorb divider logic, right now it's the application's responsibility
 1. The flicker in story with useTransition is unfortunate, is there already a way to add a minimum time to avoid this (debounce)? and is it possible/ergonomic to bake that in the component or should it be delegated to the application
+1. I think it's nice that there is a `<SelectPanel.Footer>` because you can wrap it in suspense along with the search results